 Long Term Care Insurance Partnership Programs are three way partnerships.
 They join The State, long term care insurance companies and the federal Medicaid Program.
 “Partnership Program” long term care insurance policies must also meet certain federal and state requirements.
 The purpose of Long-Term Care Insurance Partnerships is to encourage people to plan ahead for how they will pay for future long term care needs.
 Partnership LTCi Policies provide an extra level of protection, when compared to a regular long term care insurance policy.
 In particular, such policies permit individuals to protect assets from spend-down requirements under the state’s Medicaid program, if help under Medicaid is ever needed.

-There are several long term care insurance companies offering LTC insurance in Mississippi.
+There are several strong long term care insurance companies offering LTC insurance in Mississippi.
 Long-Term Care Insurance Partnership policies often require insurance companies to offer specific policy benefits.
 This rule can also limit consumer choices in benefit design, but this is not a concern in Mississippi.

 Long Term Care Insurance Partnership Reciprocity

 Let’s consider the situation where someone buys a Long Term Care Partnership policy where they reside and then later move to another state with a Partnership Program.
 Reciprocity means they will not lose the special asset protection when they move.
 Their new home state would also recognize accumulated asset protection for Medicaid qualification, if the person were already receiving long term care benefits from their Long Term Care Partnership policy before relocating.